zhangshuyun/gitaly/doc/PROCESS.md

 Note that you need both the `100` and `true` as separate commands.
 See [the documentation on actor gates][actor-gates]

+If the feature is left at `50%` but is also set to `true` by default the `50%` will win, even if `OnByDefault: true` is [set for it](#feature-lifecycle-after-it-is-live).
+It'll only be 100% live once the feature flag code is deleted.
+So make sure you don't skip the `100%` step.

 [actor-gates]: https://docs.gitlab.com/ee/development/feature_flags/controls.html#process

 ##### Discussion